John Watts (singer): Solo career and Fischer-Z reformation

-Watts' next project was the Kamikaze Shirt album (1994).
+Watts's next project was the Kamikaze Shirt album (1994).
 The single "Human Beings", was a harrowing indictment of the low value of human life in many parts of the world.
-"Protection", the first single from his next album Stream (1995), also dealt with the dark area of child exploitation.
+"Protection", the first single from his next album Stream (1995), also dealt with child exploitation.

-1997 saw the release of one of Thirteen Stories High (1997).
+1997 saw the release of Thirteen Stories High (1997).
 Until then, Watts had worked with a variety of musicians and band line-ups.
 Instruments had been arranged around his song structures.
 From this point in his career he was to turn this method on its head.
 Bigbeatpoetry (1999) and the Spiritual Headcase Remixes (2000) signalled a much more radical approach to making music.
-This, Watts' thirteenth album, combined his poetry, prose and song lyrics with Ingo Worner's DJ beats, audio collages and dance floor rhythms.
+This combined his poetry, prose and song lyrics with Ingo Worner's DJ beats, audio collages and dance floor rhythms.
 The title track, Bigbeatpoetry, was a substantial 'Beat' style poem half-spoken over a simple hip-hop beat.

 His next album, Real Life Is Good Enough (2004), was recorded spontaneously in a raw 'back to basics' fashion.
 This was organic multimedia in a different form, the CD accompanied by a 60-page book of related poetry and short stories.

 It Has To Be (2006) was the album that followed as a sequel to Real Life Is Good Enough.
 Again, Watts travelled and explored, with the intention of collecting strangers' 'real-life stories', filmed by Sarah Vermeersch.

-His next Morethanmusic (2011) reinforces his reputation as "an artist in music and words."
+His next album, Morethanmusic (2011), reinforced his reputation as "an artist in music and words."
 Instead of releasing singles, Watts made exhibitions of artifacts and wrote customised songs.

-World Go Round (2013 – present), Watts new project, entitled World Go Round, is a multimedia combination of a play entitled The Last Picasso, an album called World Go Round and poetry book called The Grand National Lobotomy.
-Watts is performing the play at the Edinburgh Festival alongside a world tour incorporating different local musicians at each venue and with a variety of musical styles.
+Watts's new project, entitled World Go Round (2013 – present), is a multimedia combination of a play entitled The Last Picasso, an album called World Go Round and poetry book called The Grand National Lobotomy.
+Watts performed the play at the Edinburgh Festival alongside a world tour incorporating different local musicians at each venue and with a variety of musical styles.